CLOSE SEARCH

 Provide an opportunity to acquire the freehold without having to initiate the process.

 After selling off a block or converted house with long leases, the majority of the value has already been extracted by the seller who may have retained the freehold interest.
-Freeholders may sell the freehold interest for various reasons:
+Freeholders may sell the freehold interest for various reasons such as to realise the investment value of ground rents or to consolidate or restructure property portfolios.

 To be a "qualifying tenant" under the 1987 Act, a person must: